sancelot/ROS2_MSYS2_MINGW64/README.md

 In order to be able to use colcon software to build package , it must be able to recognize bash shell in MSYS2 instead of powershell.
 colcon_bash and colcon_powershell packages must be patched.

+# Building with colcon
+Once colcon has been patched, you can build packages using next commandline:

+colcon --build --cmake-args -G"MSYS Makefiles"

 # Annexes